jose-techcode/TOOLBOX_Luanix/README.md

 docker run --rm --privileged toolbox_luanix:latest

 # 6.2.
-Run in docker (only some scripts with makefile)
+Run in Docker (only some scripts with makefile)

-- Execute this makefile command to build docker image and scan with Trivy
+- Execute this makefile command to build Docker image and scan with Trivy

 make image